ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

         ```bash
         export FILE_TO_CUSTOMIZE='landing-zone/org-policies/setters.yaml'
         ```
-        For sandbox, you may also want to remove some org policies.
+        For experimentation, you may also want to remove some org policies.

 1. The logging package: